evergreen-innovations/dlc-documentation/docs/_interface/04_responseAnalysis.md

 #### Requirements

 1. The `time` column must be in seconds (simulation/ tank time), NOT a datetime or string.
-2. No NaN's/ nulls can be present in the response data columns
+2. No NaN's/ nulls can be present in the response data columns and they must be numeric values.

 # Data Storage

 Neither the file(s) uploaded, nor the data contained in the output/ report of the response analysis are saved by the tool.

 Download the report to keep a personal record of the response analysis done.
-If you come back later, you'll need to re-upload the data and re-run the analysis to view the results.
+If returning later, data will need to be  re-upload and analysis re-ran to view the results.